-This fellow has a partner who didn't make it into the scene!
-They have the swamp to themselves... except for some giant Mesozoic flowers and ferns.
+This fellow has a buddy who didn't make it into the photograph!
+They have a few dinosaur friends in the Mesozoic jungle... along with some giant Mesozoic flowers and ferns.

-On the other side are a couple of dinosaurs, to show both ancient and present day life in a rain forest... yes, right here in Yeomiji Botanical Garden!
+The Jungle Garden is a mix of both ancient and present day life in a rain forest... yes, right here in Yeomiji Botanical Garden!

 Coffee, mangoes, starfruit and...